QianDiLin/homelab-yaml/README.md

 http://localhost:8080/dashboard/#/
 ```

-This keeps the dashboard from being exposed as a normal network service while still allowing local administration when needed.
+This keeps the dashboard from being permanently exposed on the network while still allowing local administration from the Windows admin PC.

 ## Storage